Trial Preparation Checklist for Litigation Teams

 Direct testimony of your own witnesses, including experts.

-Witnesses for cross-examination.
+Witnesses for direct and cross-examination.

 Motions for summary judgment or directed verdict.